sveltejs/cli/documentation/docs/30-add-ons/05-drizzle.md

 npx sv add --drizzle=postgresql,postgres.js
 ```

+Drizzle is compatible with well over a dozen database drivers.
+We just offer a few of the most common ones here for simplicity, but if you'd like to use another one you can choose one as a placeholder and swap it out for another after setup by choosing from [Drizzle's full list of compatible drivers](https://orm.drizzle.team/docs/connect-overview#next-steps).

 ### docker

 Whether to add docker compose configuration.
 Only available for [`database`](#Options-database) `postgresql` or `mysql`